buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 * You need to list the LEDs in the same order as they are wired in the schematic, so in my case that's the status LEDs first, then the pause, scroll lock, and print screen buttons, etc...
 * The X and Y coordinates use the same coordinate system as the keys, but multiplied by 10.
 Decimal places aren't allowed, so if you end up with a decimal after multiplying the coordinate by 10, you need to round it up or down.
 * `"flags"` is `4` for key LEDs, and `8` for status indicator LEDs.
-* Key LEDs need a `"matrix"` value so that QMK knows what key on your layout that LED maps to.
+* Key LEDs need a `"matrix"` value so that QMK knows what row and column on your layout that LED maps to.
 * The SK6812 MINI-E uses the same driver as the WS2812 LEDs, so that's the driver I chose.
 * `max_brightness` is the maximum brightness you want the LEDs to be able to reach, from 0 to 255.
 I used 50 as my initial value because I didn't want to risk popping the fuse.
 * `"pin"` was set to `"A3"` because that's the `LED_DATA` pin in my STM32.